MicrosoftDocs/azure-ai-docs/articles/search/search-import-data-portal.md

 + AI enrichment, as exposed in the portal, is limited to a subset of built-in skills.

-+ A [knowledge store](knowledge-store-concept-intro.md), which can be created by the wizard, is limited to a few default projections and uses a default naming convention.
++ A [knowledge store](knowledge-store-concept-intro.md), which can be created by the **Import data** wizard, is limited to a few default projections and uses a default naming convention.
 If you want to customize names or projections, you'll need to create the knowledge store through REST API or the SDKs.

 ## Secure connections